dpwe/audfprint/README.md

 Parallel processing relies on joblib module (and multiprocessing module), which are likely already installed.

+This version uses `ffmpeg` to read input files.
+You must have a working `ffmpeg` binary in your path (try `ffmpeg -V` at the command prompt).

 Based on Matlab prototype, http://www.ee.columbia.edu/~dpwe/resources/matlab/audfprint/ .
 This python code will actually read and use databases created by the Matlab code (version 0.90 upwards).

 Usage